 1. When I start my day the right way, with scripture reading/meditation/prayer or all three.

-2. When I do not break my routine…..I leave the house at a specific time, eat my breakfast, have my conversations, leave work on time, go to church on Sundays, walk or go to the gym and just have time to do whatever I choose.
+2. When I do not break my routine…..I leave the house at a specific time, eat my breakfast, have my conversations, leave work on time, go to church on Sundays, and just have time to do whatever I choose.

 3. When I do something good for someone else, and not out of guilt, under duress or reluctantly.
 A lady told me she was at the grocery store and a gent asked her for money as he was hungry.
 She said, she took him inside and bought him food…….you think that would make her feel good right?
 She did some good right?
 Of course she did, but she said she didn’t feel good, because she knew the reason she did that, was because she didn’t think he was telling the truth, she didn’t trust him.
 So you see that was on her, even if he was deceiving her.
 Our intentions therefore makes the action, do it from the right place and with the right motive.